telerik/xaml-docs/controls/radautocompletebox/events.md

 * __Populated__: Occurs after RadAutoCompleteBox populates its popup with items.
 The type of the passed arguments is __EventArgs__.

 * __ItemsFound__: Occurs when the items' search is completed.
-It is an event for [AsyncFilteringBehavior](https://docs.telerik.com/devtools/wpf/controls/radautocompletebox/features/filteringbehavior).
+It is an event of [AsyncFilteringBehavior](https://docs.telerik.com/devtools/wpf/controls/radautocompletebox/features/filteringbehavior).
 The type of the passed arguments is __AsyncItemSearchEventArgs__.

 #### __[C#] Example 1: Modify the collection with the found results from the event arguments__